 Budgeting is an important step in saving.
 It allows you to plan where you’d like your money to go, and can help you identify spending you can cut back on which could allow you to reach your goals sooner.

 If you’re not sure where your money goes, take a close look at your current incomings and outgoings.
-If you’re an AMP customer, you can do this by registering or logging in to My AMP and selecting ‘manage non-AMP accounts’ to access our Money Manager tool.
+If you’re an AMP customer, you can do this by registering or logging in to My AMP and accessing our Money Manager tool.
+From the Wealth menu you can add your non-AMP accounts through Manage Accounts and click Get started, or any of the other menu options and click Add account.

 3. Sort your super